vert-x3/vertx-zookeeper/README.md

 - change the value of `-Dvertx.cluster.managerClass=` to `io.vertx.spi.cluster.impl.zookeeper.ZookeeperClusterManager` in`$VERTX_HOME/bin/vertx`
 - make sure you have running zookeeper server.
 - put zookeeper.properties into $VERTX_HOME/conf, you can find default-zookeeper.properties as [example](https://github.com/stream1984/vertx-zookeeper/blob/master/src/main/resources/default-zookeeper.properties)
+- use the flag `-Dvertx.zookeeper.conf=` to set the `zookeeper.properties` file if it is not in the classpath. ie `-Dvertx.zookeeper.conf=/etc/app/zookeeper.properties`
 - then run your verticle with cmd `vertx -cluster`

 #### Add to your Vertx Application